k3po/k3po/SPEC.md

 * the HTTP handshake request method MUST be `POST`
 * the HTTP handshake request header `X-WebSocket-Version` MUST have the value `wseb-1.1`
+* the HTTP handshake request header `X-Sequence-No` is missing
 * the HTTP handshake request header `X-Sequence-No` MUST be a `positive integer` and MUST not exceed 2^53 - 1
 * the HTTP handshake request header `X-WebSocket-Protocol` is OPTIONAL, and when present indicates a list of alternative protocols to speak in client preference order